valsamovich/cs.github.io/docs/tutorials/web-services.md

 Architecture of the **REST Service**

-- **REST layer** `/webservice` (`"/URL..."` with/without JAX RX-Annotations - knows how to communicate with it's client --> **UI/Front-end layer**) This layer receives the incoming HTTP request and converts the request into a data model that is handed down to the Service Layer.
-It also takes any response from the Service layer and sends it back to the client via Apache CXF.
+- **REST layer** `/webservice`
+  - `"/URL..."` with/without JAX RX-Annotations - knows how to communicate with it's client --> `UI/Front-end layer`
+  - This layer receives the incoming HTTP request and converts the request into a data model that is handed down to the Service Layer.   - It also takes any response from the Service layer and sends it back to the client via Apache CXF.
 - **Service layer** This is where the heavy lifting is done.
 Business rules, validations, transactions and calls to the DAO layer happens here.
 - **DAO layer** This layer is responsible for accessing the data used by the service layer.
 This is where calls to relational databases, NoSQL stores and other backend services are made.